amirabdrahimov/multimodal-emotion-recognition/README.md

 ```
 <h2 align="left">Notes</h2>
 The models to evaluate and the code to run them were borrowed from this [repository](https://github.com/HSE-asavchenko/face-emotion-recognition)
-<br><br>Please be sure that EfficientNet models for PyTorch are based on old timm 0.4.5 package, so that exactly tis version should be installed by the following command:
+<br><br>Please be sure that EfficientNet models for PyTorch are based on old timm 0.4.5 package, so that exactly this version should be installed by the following command:

 ```
 pip install timm==0.4.5
 ```